Nutrition in Plants Class 10

 heterotrophic plants

-1. Carnivorous plants – These plants obtain nutrients from other living organisms, typically insects, by trapping and consuming them.
-Examples include Venus flytrap, pitcher plant, and sundew.
+1. Carnivorous plants – These plants obtain their nutrients from other living organisms, usually insects, by catching and consuming them.
+Examples are the Venus flytrap, pitcher plant and sundew.

-2. Parasitic plants – These plants rely on other plants or animals for their nutrition and water needs.
-They do not produce their own food through photosynthesis and instead derive their sustenance from their host plants or animals.
+2. Parasitic plants – These plants depend on other plants or animals to meet their nutrient and water needs.
+They do not produce their own food through photosynthesis, but obtain their food from their host plants or animals.
 Examples include mistletoe, dodder, and broomrape.

-3. Saprophytic plants – These plants obtain their nutrients from dead and decaying organic matter.
-They do not require sunlight or photosynthesis to survive and are often found in areas with limited light, such as forests under the canopy or in caves.
-Examples include mushrooms, toadstools, and truffles.
+3. Saprophytic plants – These plants obtain their nutrients from dead and decaying organic material.
+They do not require sunlight for photosynthesis to survive and are often found in areas with low light, e.g. in forests under the canopy or in caves.
+Examples include mushrooms, toadstools and truffles.

-4. Myco-heterotrophic plants – These plants are similar to saprophytic plants in that they obtain nutrients from fungi, but they also have the ability to photosynthesize.
-They form symbiotic relationships with fungi, allowing them to obtain both nutrients and energy from the sun.
-Examples include Indian pipe and certain orchids.
+4. Myco-heterotrophic plants – These plants are similar to saprophytic plants in that they obtain their nutrients from fungi but also have the ability to photosynthesise.
+They form symbiotic relationships with fungi so that they can obtain both nutrients and energy from the sun.
+Examples are the Indian pipe and certain orchids.

 Parasitic Nutrition in Plants